Adam Schiff: Caucus memberships

+Campaign for appointment to be California's attorney general

-In early December 2020, then-President elect Joe Biden announced he would nominate Attorney General of California Xavier Becerra for Secretary of Health and Human Services.
-Axios reported in February 2021 that Schiff was lobbying Governor Newsom and his allies to appoint him as Attorney General, with the approval from Speaker Nancy Pelosi.
-In response, 36 criminal and social justice groups, notably the Black Lives Matter Los Angeles and Long Beach chapters, wrote an open letter to Newsom expressing "strong opposition" to Schiff's appointment, citing his record allegedly trending toward being more "tough on crime", though they also specified that their letter was not an endorsement of the other potential candidates.
+In early December 2020, President-elect Joe Biden announced he would nominate Attorney General of California Xavier Becerra for Secretary of Health and Human Services.
+Axios reported in February 2021 that Schiff was lobbying Governor Gavin Newsom and his allies to appoint him as Attorney General, with a reported endorsement from Speaker Nancy Pelosi.

-On 24 March 2021, after Becerra was sworn in as the new secretary, Newsom announced he would instead appoint California state assemblyman Rob Bonta as Attorney General of California, and he assumed office on April 23, 2021.
+In response to Schiff's lobbying for the attorney general's post, 36 criminal and social justice groups, notably the Black Lives Matter Los Angeles and Long Beach chapters, wrote an open letter to Newsom expressing "strong opposition", citing his past support for "tough on crime" measures, though they also specified that their letter was not an endorsement of any other candidate.
+On March 24, 2021, Newsom announced he would appoint California state assemblyman Rob Bonta, who took office on April 23.